Thursday 11th April // 6:30pm //£3

 Kill the Black One First is a raw and unflinching account of a life in policing during a tumultuous period of race relations throughout the UK.

-Michael will be joined by local writer and journalist, Marnie Summerfield Smith, and his book will be available to purchase and have signed on the night.
+Michael will be joined by professional ghostwriter, Marnie Summerfield Smith, and his book will be available to purchase and have signed on the night.
 Do come along for an exciting, insightful evening.

 Tickets are £3 and can be purchased/reserved directly in store.
 Or, alternatively, call up to reserve.